Anish-JS/shoemakers-lane/README.md

 # [Shoemakers-lane](https://shoemakers-lane.netlify.app/)
-This is a place where you can search for the shoes you love categorically.
+This is a place where you can shop for the shoes you love categorically.
 This e-commerce site consists of a variety of footwear merchandise.

 ## The initial setting consists of the following pages: